 I don’t do everything I should though.
 For instance, I definitely need to exercise more right now (in recent years this effort has gone up and down).
 But at least my knowing that this is needed is a good thing.

-In finishing, please remember that this is just my personal experience of mental wellbeing and health issues and that I’m in no way an expert in either.
+In finishing, please remember that this is just my personal experience of mental health and well-being issues and that I’m in no way an expert in either.
 I’m just sharing what happened to me as an example of what can happen and – importantly – what you can do to hopefully prevent something similar happening to you or someone close to you (or perhaps even to someone you loath).
 If you can add to what I’ve said, then please share your thoughts and tips in the comments.
 Or even better, if you have a story to tell, please contact me re sharing it on ITSM.tools.

 If you would like to speak with someone about how you’re feeling, or about a friend, family member, or colleague, then please contact (charitable) mental-illness organizations such as SANE (in the UK) or similar that are available where you live.